TrueBlocks/trueblocks-khedra/book/src/tech_spec/system_architecture.md

 ### 1. Khedra Application

-The main application container that initializes, configures, and manages the lifecycle of all services.
-It provides:
+The main application container initializes configuration and wires up the enabled services.
+Today it provides:

-- Service registration and coordination
+- Basic service instantiation (no dynamic registration at runtime)
-- Application startup and shutdown sequences
+- One–time startup (no hot restart orchestration)
-- Signal handling for graceful termination
+- OS signal handling for shutdown via the underlying service manager

-- Global state management
-- Cross-service communication
+There is no cross‑service message bus, restart policy, or runtime dependency graph.

-Implementation: `app/khedra.go`
+Implementation: `app/app.go`, `app/action_daemon.go`

 ### 2. Service Framework